-For the purpose of practical interpretation and flexibility in use, as well as for comparison with other approaches, the results of the linear step-up procedure can also be reported in terms of the FDR adjusted p-values.
-Formally, the FDR adjusted p-value of $H{(i)}$ is $p{(i)}^{LSU} = \min\{mp{(j)}/j \mid j \geq i\}$.
-Thus the linear step-up procedure at level q is equivalent to rejecting all hypotheses whose FDR adjusted p-value is $\leq q$; for a detailed historical review see Benjamini & Hochberg (2000).
+Benjamini & Hochberg (2000) provide a detailed historical review.
+For the purpose of practical interpretation and flexibility in use, as well as for comparison with other approaches, the results of the linear step-up procedure can also be reported in terms of the FDR-adjusted p-values.
+Formally, the FDR-adjusted p-value of $H{(i)}$ is $p{(i)}^{\text{LSU}} = \min\{mp{(j)}/j|j \ge i\}$.
+Thus the linear step-up procedure at level q is equivalent to rejecting all hypotheses whose FDR-adjusted p-value is at most q.

-The linear step-up procedure is quite striking in its ability to control the FDR under independence at precisely qm_0/m , regardless of the distributions of the test statistics corresponding to false null hypotheses, when the distributions under the simple null hypotheses are continuous.
+The linear step-up procedure is quite striking in its ability to control the false discovery rate under independence at precisely qm_0/m , regardless of the distributions of the test statistics corresponding to false null hypotheses, when the distributions under the simple null hypotheses are continuous.

 Benjamini & Yekutieli (2001) studied the procedure under dependence.
 For some type of positive dependence they showed that the above remains an upper bound.
-Even under the most general dependence structure, where the FDR is controlled merely at level $q(1+1/2+1/3+\cdots+1/m)$, it is again conservative by the same factor m_0/m .
+Even under the most general dependence structure, where the false discovery rate is controlled merely at level q(1 + 1/2 + 1/3 + ... + 1/m), it is again conservative by the same factor m_0/m .

-2.2 The role of m_0 in testing
+2.2.
+The role of m_0 in testing

-Knowledge of m_0 can therefore be very useful to improve upon the performance of the FDR controlling procedure.
-If m_0 were given to us by an 'oracle', the linear step-up procedure with $q' = qm/m_0$ would control the FDR at precisely the desired level q in the independent and continuous case, and would then be more powerful in rejecting hypotheses for which the alternative holds.
-In a well defined asymptotic context, Genovese & Wasserman (2002) showed it to be the best possible procedure in that it minimises the expected proportion of the hypotheses for which the alternatives hold among the non-rejected ones, minimising the false non-discovery rate.
+Knowledge of m_0 can therefore be very useful for improving upon the performance of the FDR controlling procedure.
+If m_0 were given to us by an 'oracle', the linear step-up procedure with $q' = qm/m_0$ would control the false discovery rate at precisely the desired level q in the independent and continuous case, and would then be more powerful in rejecting hypotheses for which the alternative holds.
+In a well-defined asymptotic context, Genovese & Wasserman (2002) showed it to be the best possible procedure in that it minimises the expected proportion of the hypotheses for which the alternatives hold among the nonrejected ones, minimising the false nondiscovery rate.

 The factor m_0/m plays a role in other settings as well.
-It is a 'correct' prior for a full Bayesian analysis (Storey 2002, 2003).
+It is a 'correct' prior for a full Bayesian analysis (Storey, 2002, 2003).
 Estimating this factor is also an important ingredient in the empirical Bayes approach to multiplicity (Efron et al., 2001).

-Even when we are controlling the FWE in the frequentist approach, knowledge of m_0 is useful.
-Using α/m_0 is a more powerful procedure than the standard Bonferroni, which uses α/m , yet also controls the FWE.
+Even when we are controlling the familywise error rate in the frequentist approach, knowledge of m_0 is useful.
+Using α/m_0 is a more powerful procedure than the standard Bonferroni, which uses α/m , yet also controls the familywise error rate.
 Holm's procedure and Hochberg's procedure have been similarly modified by Hochberg & Benjamini (1990) to construct more powerful versions.
 It is thus interesting to note that estimation of m_0 from the data is needed from the points of view of different schools of thought.
 Moreover, estimating m_0 becomes easier as more parameters are tested.

-3 Adaptive procedures
+3. Adaptive procedures

 Adaptive procedures first estimate the number of null hypotheses m_0 , and then use this estimate to revise a multiple test procedure.
-The following adaptive approach is based on the linear step-up procedure can be described as follows:
+The following adaptive approach is based on the linear step-up procedure.

-Definition 2.
-(Generalised two-stage linear step-up procedure).
+DEFINITION 2 (Generalised adaptive linear step-up procedure)